Henry Francis Brooke: Afghanistan

-General Brooke arrived at Kandahar about 23 April 1880, and at once assumed the command of the garrison, which, up to the date of his arrival, had been held—in addition to the chief command of the forces in Southern Afghanistan—by General Primrose.
+General Brooke arrived at Kandahar at 10am on 22 April 1880, and at once assumed the command of the garrison, which, up to the date of his arrival, had been held—in addition to the chief command of the forces in Southern Afghanistan—by General Primrose.
 He made a thorough and complete inspection of the limits of his command, and of the troops placed at his disposal; and placed on record his sense of the very imperfect condition of the fortifications, pointing out the obvious necessity for some defensive works being at once thrown up.
 These representations were re-submitted, on his arrival shortly afterwards, by General Burrows.
 Economy being, however, necessary, it was considered by the authorities inadvisable to incur the considerable charges which would be entailed by placing the defences of the city in a satisfactory state.

 General Brooke's next care was to make himself acquainted with the surrounding country; and many were the excursions carried out by him over road, by-path, hill-pass, and river, to a distance of fifteen miles in every direction.
 Accompanied sometimes by a small party of officers, sometimes merely by an escort of a couple of sowars, one a qualified interpreter, he would start at daybreak, and after remaining for an hour or two in some village or orchard to converse with the natives, would return to barracks late in the day.
 In this manner he had made himself thoroughly acquainted with the environs of the city—a most necessary knowledge in a country so deficient in road-communication as Kandahar.
 It was due also to General Brooke's representations that a system of cavalry patrols and reconnaissances was initiated, which, though not furnished to the extent which he deemed advisable, was productive of good, and increased the general stock of knowledge.